 As discussed above, getting antioxidants in the body is not at all difficult.
 Plenty of food can easily provide our bodies with antioxidants, and some of them are easy to consume as they can be taken anytime and anywhere.

-Experts say that there is no recommended daily dose of antioxidants, unlike other nutrients where they can easily tell you how much is needed in one day.
+Experts say that there is no recommended daily dose of antioxidants, unlike other nutrients, which can easily tell you how much is needed in one day.

 Many people ask the allowable limit for taking in antioxidants for safety concerns.
 However, the allowable upper limit has yet to be established.
 There are other guidelines to follow that may help those who want to know how much the body needs.

-For example, some health organizations as well as the United States government recommended that individuals consume at least five servings of vegetables and fruits every single day as well as six to 11 portions of grains.
+For example, some health organizations and the United States government recommended that individuals consume at least five servings of vegetables and fruits daily, as well as six to 11 portions of grains.
 These portions and recommended servings may serve well those who are eager to know how much to take for better health.

-People may also choose to eat plenty of antioxidant food despite the absence of any recommended or established guidelines on the upper limit given the well-documented health benefits of doing so.
+Given the well-documented health benefits of doing so, people may also choose to eat plenty of antioxidant food despite the absence of any recommended or established guidelines on the upper limit.

-Additionally, one may consider taking in more antioxidants by consuming food that is highly packed with it rather than rely heavily on supplements as experts agree that eating food high in antioxidants is more potent than the over-the-counter supplements.
+Additionally, one may consider taking in more antioxidants by consuming highly packed food rather than relying heavily on supplements, as experts agree that eating food high in antioxidants is more potent than over-the-counter supplements.